kashyap1807/kashyap1807/README.md

 - 👨🏻‍💻 Jr.Software Engineer At [CIVICA](https://www.civica.com/en-in/)

-- 💻 I thrive in the MERN stack, and I've expanded my expertise into .NET technologies like ASP.NET and MVC, as well as   AngularCLI, TypeScript, SQL, and SSMS.
-Creating interactive and user-friendly web experiences is my forte.
+- 💻 I've expanded my expertise into .NET technologies like ASP.NET and MVC, as well as   AngularCLI, TypeScript, SQL, and SSMS.
+Creating interactive and user-friendly web experiences is my forte.(I'm proficient in MERN stack also.)

 - 📃 More About me [Portfolio](https://kashyappportfolio.netlify.app/)